Sixth Form Open Evening - Thursday 6 November 2025

 German

-Meine Welt und ich: Learning and using key sounds and letters of the German alphabet, numbers and days of the week.
-Learning to discuss your characteristics with others.
+All about me: Learning and using key sounds and letters of the German alphabet, as well as numbers and days of the week.
+Learning to talk about the characteristics of yourself and others.

-Mein Schule: Students will learn key vocabulary around the topic of school and give their opinion on subjects.
+School: Students learn key vocabulary around the topic of school and give opinions about subjects.

 PSHCE

-Health and wellbeing: Physical Health – Water, cancer, blood donation, tooth decay, drugs, personal hygiene, and common injuries
+Health and wellbeing: Physical Health – Topics covered: Water, cancer, blood donation, tooth decay, drugs, personal hygiene, and common injuries.

-Health and wellbeing: Mental health – Defining mental health, change, diet and exercise, internal and external factors affecting self esteem and confidence, online safety
+Health and wellbeing: Mental health – Defining mental health, change, diet and exercise, internal and external factors affecting self esteem and confidence, online safety, followed by an end of term assessment on mental health and wellbeing.

-Relationships – Marriage, safety, family on future relationships, defining sexism and parents
+Relationships – Marriage, strong emotions, family and future relationships, defining sexism and parents.

-Relationships – Empathy, defining peer pressure, laws on consent, defining respect, types of bulling, rights and responsibilities
+Relationships – Empathy, defining peer pressure, laws on consent, defining respect, types of bulling, digital citizenship, rights and responsibilities – followed by an end of term assessment on relationships.

 Maths